mendix/docs/content/en/docs/appstore/use-content/platform-supported-content/services/oidc-provider.md

 Choose one of the two options, below.

-Whichever option you choose, you will need to use [Custom User Provisioning](/appstore/modules/oidc/#custom-provisioning) in the OIDC SSO module of your client app to assign the correct user roles to the end-user.
+Whichever option you choose, you will need to use [OIDC SSO User Provisioning](/appstore/modules/oidc/oidc-user-provisioning/) in the OIDC SSO module of your client app to assign the correct user roles to the end-user.

 ##### Configuration of the OIDC Provider for Centralized Authorization with Scopes{#configure-scopes}